Back Pain and Neck Pain

 A lot of research is focusing on degenerative disks because they are such a major problem, including the development of technology like artificial disks and fusions.

-In addition, new surgical interventions are constantly developing with advances in techniques and materials.
+In addition, new surgical interventions for back pain are constantly developing with advances in techniques and materials.
 Researchers also are looking at symptom management and for alternatives to painkillers that may be addictive or have negative side effects.
 Certain antidepressants and anti-epileptic drugs have been found to help with pain.

 Other alternatives that are being studied include relaxation training, hypnosis, biofeedback and behavior modification.